Legal Advice for Compensation Insurance Claims & TPD Payouts

 1. Stay calm and think clearly.

-2. Check for motor accident injuries
+2. Check for accident injuries.

 4. Call the police